-Employment Effects.
 Having determined the market potential for satellite navigation, and having identified the participants in the Value-Adding-Chain, the effects on the labor market shall be investigated in this section.
 The following procedure was developed to do so:

-- 1. The previously determined market potential is sorted by different production areas.
-Three areas are usually distinguished: production of products from agriculture, fishery, and forestry, second all manufacturing industry, and third all service providing industry. - 2.
-Direct and indirect employment effects are distinguished. - 3.
-Sales tax is subtracted from the market potential determined from the sales of equipment and services.
+- The previously determined market potential is sorted by different production areas.
+Three areas are usually distinguished: first, production of products from agriculture, fishery, and forestry; second, all manufacturing industry; and third, all service providing industry. - Direct and indirect employment effects are distinguished. - Sales tax is subtracted from the market potential determined from the sales of equipment and services.
 The value that follows is the gross production value. - 4.
 The gross production value is associated to different branches of industry. - 5.
-By developing cost structure models (cost structures within manufacturers), predictions can be made, how the determined potential is used for resources, manpower, ... - 6.
-Applying average salaries the number of created jobs can be estimated.
+By developing cost structure models (cost structures within manufacturers), predictions can be made, how the determined potential is used for resources, manpower, etc. - Applying average salaries the number of created jobs can be estimated.

-The simulation of employment effects (based on the determined values for the market potential) amounts to 27728 jobs from 2007 through 2017.
+The simulation of employment effects (based on the determined values for the market potential) amounts to 27,728 jobs from 2007 through 2017.
 In the mentioned period of time nearly 600 new jobs are created every year.

-Considering the equipment market the largest number of jobs is created within the 'Road traffic' segment.
-With an average of 15917 employees road traffic makes up about 96% of the employment effects in the equipment market.
-Considering that the market potential for services is expected to be higher than that of equipment one could assume that also the employment effects could be higher.
-The simulations pointed out an average number of employees of 11112 for the services market.
+Considering the equipment market, the largest number of jobs is created within the "Road traffic" segment.
+With an average of 15,917 employees, road traffic makes up about 96% of the employment effects in the equipment market.
+Considering that the market potential for services is expected to be higher than that of equipment one could assume that even the employment effects could be higher.
+The simulations pointed out an average number of employees of 11,112 for the services market.
 This lower number results from the lower numbers of required personnel for providing services.